 Imaicho began as a temple town centered around Shonenji Temple, which is still standing after being burnt down and rebuilt many times over its history.
 During the Azuchi-Momoyama Period (1573-1603) the town was initially opposed to the powerful warlord Oda Nobunaga, who was trying to limit the power of the larger temples.
 Imaicho was surrounded by a moat and heavily armed, but through negotiations armed confrontation was avoided and the town was allowed some degree of autonomy.

-During the following years, the town was able to flourish as a merchant town, engaging extensively in trade with other towns such as Osaka and Sakai, and the citizens became very wealthy.
+During the following years, the town was able to flourish as a merchant town, engaging in trade with other towns such as Osaka and Sakai, and the citizens became very wealthy.
 Every household was able to use tile for their roof, instead of the more common and inexpensive straw, and they even began to lend money to the samurai.
-Unfortunately, after the samurai system had been terminated in 1868, the town was not able to recoup its money and fell into decline.
+However, after the end of the feudal era in 1868, the town was not able to recoup its money and fell into decline.

 The Imai Machiya-kan near the temple and the Yonetani Residence are also open to the public.
-Both double functioned as shops and residences of merchant families specialized in hardware products.
-Furthermore, tourists can also visit the Hanairaka information center just southeast of the preserved area, where there is a model of the town and a few old photos on display.
+Both double functioned as shops and residences of merchant families who specialized in hardware products.
+Tourists can also visit the Hanairaka information center just southeast of the preserved area, where there is a model of the town and a few old photos on display.